 The Road Show includes our own sign written marquee, and display stands illustrating our current and past event activities together with historical memorabilia.

 For several years we put on a display of members cars as part of our Road Show at Oulton Park’s August Bank Holiday Gold Cup Event and have also displayed at the Cholmondeley Pageant of Power, the Aintree Motor Show, the Jaguar/Land Rover Plant at Halewood as well as the North West Motor Show in Southport.

-In 2012 & 2013 we took our display to the superb Manchester Indoor Classic & Performance Car Show, and we hope that this will become our main “away” event in future years.
+In 2012 & 2013 we took our display to the superb Manchester Indoor Classic & Performance Car Show where we won a joint “Best in Show” award for the display.

 In 2013, Liverpool Motor Club joined forces with Kirkby Lonsdale Motor Club to run the spectacular Hillclimbs at Barbon Manor in Cumbria.
 LMC members and officials had been helping with the events at Barbon for several years anyway, so we were pleased to be asked to take on a more formal role to help secure the events and the venue for the future.
-There’s still work to be done but initial indications are that competitors love this challenging venue and by continuous improvement we hope to attract even more competitors in the future.
+Competitors love this challenging venue and by continuous improvement we hope to attract even more competitors in the future.

 We are a still thriving motor club of well over 200 members with a fantastic value low-cost Membership fee that allows members to spectate free at our five Aintree events each year and offers discounts on entry fees to our events at Aintree and Barbon.

-With our professional and up to date approach to Motor Sport, together with a fascinating history, we have no doubt that we justify our marketing slogan.
+With our professional and up to date approach to Motor Sport, together with a fascinating history, we are pleased to claim:-

 ‘‘Over 110 Years of Motorsport Excellence”